-Finance sets few requirements in this area reflecting the start-up level most agencies are at in reporting.
-It focuses on consistency and understandability.
+Finance's requirements focus on consistency and understandability.
 The guidelines require report narratives to cover each area that the agency views as critical to its success in clear easily understood language.
 Finance expects the reports to provide adequate information about all critical areas of performance, regardless of the results achieved.
-Measured information is to presented consistently from one year to the next.
+Measured information is to be presented consistently from one year to the next.

-Most agencies have the fundamentals in place covering off Finance's requirements.
-Most agencies we examined have presented information in a way that is easy to understand and not overly technical.
+Most agencies have the fundamentals in place to meet Finance's requirements.
+All agencies we examined have presented information in a way that is easy to understand and not overly technical.
 Most agencies have provided some information on the credibility of the data they provide in their plans and reports.
-The reports, however, tend to describe favourable results and activities.
-Some reports do not adequately discuss unfavourable results.
-There were also instances where objectives that were included in the plan were omitted from the annual report.
-In addition, some reports did not discuss the factors influencing their results.
+Most of the reports are presented in a neutral manner and describe favourable and unfavourable results.
+There was one instance where performance measures that were included in the plan were omitted from the annual report.
+In addition, a few reports did not discuss the factors influencing their results.
+Some agencies did not adequately identify measurement gaps or include discussion on how these gaps are going to be closed in the future.